-The Group reported a net profit of HK\$831 million for the year (2020: a net loss of HK\$362 million), primarily attributable to: (a) the annuity business' turn into profit from the preceding year's accounting loss as a result of higher investment returns under favourable market conditions from placements with the Exchange Fund; (b) foreign exchange gains arising from US dollar and strategic offshore renminbi exposures in deposits and debt investments; (c) increase on net premiums earned from amortisation of new premium receipts in the light of the significant growth of the MIP business since 2020; and (d) less net loss on investments in listed real estate investment trusts and exchange-traded bond funds following the re-balancing of investment portfolio.
+The Group reported a net loss of HK\$319 million for the year (2021: a net profit of HK\$831 million).
+The accounting loss was primarily due to (a) the annuity business for the lower investment income from its placements with the Exchange Fund; and (b) a foreign exchange loss arising from strategic offshore renminbi exposures in cash and debt investments amid uncontrollable market conditions, partly offset by the increase in amortisation of net premium receipts from the significant growth in the mortgage insurance business in prior years, together with the reduction of upfront commission expenses along with the decrease in the MIP business in 2022.

-After adjustments to amortise upfront MIP commission expenses with the corresponding recognition of premium income and to exclude the financial results of the annuity business, the adjusted profit of the Group for the year would be HK\$868 million and return on equity would be 7.3%.
-The embedded value of the annuity business was about HK\$9 billion indicating that the business should be profitable in the long term.
+After adjustments to amortise upfront MIP commission expenses with the corresponding recognition of premium income and to exclude the financial results of the annuity business, the adjusted profit of the Group for the year would be HK\$680 million and return on equity would be 5.3%.
+The embedded value of the annuity business was about HK\$11.2 billion indicating that the business should be profitable in the long term.

-2021 2020
+2022 2021

-Profit/(loss) (HK\$ million) 8314 (362) 4
+(Loss)/profit (HK\$ million) (319)4 8314

-Return on equity 1 5.1%4 (2.4)%4
+Return on equity 1 $(1.6\%)^4$ 5.1%4

-Cost-to-income ratio 2 35.3%4 640.8%4
+Cost-to-income ratio 2 350.0%4 35.3% 4

-Capital adequacy ratio 3 23.4%4 37.3%4
+Capital adequacy ratio 3 27.9% 4 23.4% 4